Day 1: CUSCO – KM82 – WAYLLABAMBA – AYAPATA

 Day 2: AYAPATA – PASS – PAQAYMAYU – CHAQUICOCCHA

-After waking up at 5 to 5:30am and enjoying a hot breakfast, we start a steep ascent towards the highest pass, Abra de Warrmihuañusca, also known as Dead Woman’s Pass at (4,200m/13,779ft).
-On this day, you will feel a real sense of achievement upon reaching the top!
-After a well-deserved rest, we begin the descent towards our lunch spot, which is located at Pacaymayu (3,550m/11,646ft).
+Your guide will wake you with a hot cup of coffee or tea between 5 to 5:30am, after which you will enjoy a delicious breakfast with a wide variety of options.
+Next, we start a steep ascent towards the highest pass along the trail, Abra de Warrmihuañusca or Dead Woman’s Pass at (4,200m/13,779ft).
+On this day, you will feel a real sense of achievement upon reaching the top of this pass!
+After a well-deserved rest, we begin to descend towards our lunch spot, which is located in Pacaymayu (3,550m/11,646ft).

-On our way up towards the pass, we will be able to see an array of hummingbirds and a variety of other species of birds.
-There will be plenty of time to appreciate the incredible variety of native plants and the Polylepis, or Q’ueuña trees, which grow in the astonishing cloud forest located at (3,650m/11,972ft)!
+On our way towards the pass, we will be able to see a different array of hummingbirds and a combination of other species of birds.
+You pass through many microclimates along the Inca Trail, so both flora and fauna today will be different from yesterday.
+There will be plenty of time to appreciate the incredible variety of native plants including the Polylepis or Q’ueuña trees, which grow in the astonishing cloud forest located at (3,650m/11,972ft)!

-After lunch, we begin the second two-hour steep climb towards Runkuraqay pass (almost 4,000m/13,123ft).
-We arrive at our campsite by 5 pm.
-Temperatures at this campsite are around 4ºC during the night.
+After lunch, we begin our second two hour steep hike towards Runkuraqay pass (almost 4,000m/13,123ft).
+We arrive at our campsite by 5 pm, where your chef will greet you with hot drinks and appetizers before dinner.
+Temperatures at this campsite can be as low as 4ºC/39°F during the night.

-- Meals: Breakfast, water, lunch, snacks, afternoon tea and dinner
+- Meals included: Breakfast, water, lunch, snacks, afternoon tea and dinner

 - Difficulty: Moderate/challenging